Big Pigeon - Pottawattamie County, Iowa

 The War in Morocco and Algeria - November 1942

-• In November 1942, Allied forces moved east from Algeria into Tunisia while German rushed troops to Tunisia by ship and by air.
+• In November 1942, Allied forces moved east from Algeria into Tunisia while the Axis rushed troops to Tunisia by ship and by air.

 • Germany won this race, and the Tunisian Campaign lasted until May 1943.

-• In February 1943, Axis forces in Tunisia were joined by Rommel's Afrika Korps, pursued west across Libya by Montgomery's Eighth Army.
+• In February 1943, Axis forces in Tunisia were joined by Erwin Rommel's Afrika Korps, pursued west across Libya by Bernard Montgomery's Eighth Army.

 • Axis forces were gradually confined into extreme northern Tunisia around Bizerte and Tunis.